myoung325/hdf/README.md

 🔍 **Search Logic**

-A recent enhancement includes keyword weighting for more refined searching:
+Recent enhancements includes keyword weighting for more refined searching:

 - The first keyword is weighted at value 3
 - The second at value 2
 - Any additional keywords are weighted at value 1

 This improves result relevance by prioritizing the terms users type first.

+Additionally, fuzzy searching was added with the assistance of fuse.js.

 🎯 **Purpose**